The Vanity of Small Differences

 Sat 23rd August to Sun 7th Dec 2014

 At Temple Newsam, historic wall hangings are an integral part of some of the stylistic features set out within over 40 rooms representing many periods and styles.
 On the ground floor of the House, the Terrace Room displays a pair of large tapestries that illustrate scenes from the story of Moses.
 Setting Grayson Perry’s six contemporary tapestries in this country house offers a unique context that will not apply anywhere else on the UK tour.
-The tapestries will hang in 6 adjoining rooms alongside fine art, furniture, wallpaper, ceramics and bed hangings from the 19th century.
 It is hoped that this will spark further debate about class and taste through time in British society.

 Grayson Perry, The Upper Class at Bay, 2012, detail.
 Photo: © Stephen White

-We regret to inform you that the tapestries have restricted access for people with limited mobility, as the South wing of the house is only accessible by stairs or stair climber.
+We regret to inform you that the tapestries have restricted access for people with limited mobility, as the South Wing of the house is only accessible by stairs or stair climber.
 Despite the size of the house and its interiors, finding wall spaces large enough to accommodate the works has been a challenge.
 However, the interpretation space is fully accessible, with information about the show, a film of the tapestries in situ and a digital guide app to zoom in and view the details of the tapestries.
-Please note, the tapestries are on display in other locations where they are fully accessible:-

 Entrance to the exhibition is free with normal admission to the House.